wesleylcai/public_notebook/statistical_learning.md

             2. Then plug in F_m-1(x) for Predicted, which for F_0 is the initial constant
             3. Then do this for each row per tree (r_im)
             4. The derivative is the "gradient" in "gradient boost"
+        2. Fit a regression tree to the r_im values and create terminal regions R_Jm for j=1..J_m
+            1. Just means use the residuals to create tree where the leaves are R_Jm.
+If one leaf has more than one residual, then average them.
+        3. For j = 1...Jm compute ![f17]